Contentify/Contentify/readme.md

 > The server resets (database, uploaded files and cache) twice per hour.

-You may download the demo website project here: [contentify.org/share/contentify_demo.zip](http://www.contentify.org/share/contentify_demo.zip)

-> NOTE: The demo website is running with Contentify 1.0.
+> NOTE: The demo website is running with Contentify 2.0 Beta.

 ### Support & Updates